Crime (band): Recordings and media

-Over the course of their career in the late 1970s and early 1980s, Crime officially only released three 7" vinyl records.
+Over the course of their career in the late 1970s and early 1980s, Crime officially only released three 7-inch vinyl records.
 But many bootleg recordings of the band's live performances and demo tapes were sporadically produced throughout the 1980s.

 San Francisco's Doomed, a collection of studio recordings and rehearsal tapes, was released with the approval of the band members by Solar Lodge in the United Kingdom in 1991 on vinyl and CD.
 Fix, Strike and Rank played on all the songs, with Greco playing bass on side one of the LP, and D'Kaye on side two.
 The album was re-released as San Francisco's Still Doomed (with added tracks and remastering) in 2004 by Swami Records.